jerry9871/CausalLinkSim/README.md

 The simulation doesn't work with fields, but each particle has its own reference frame and the information from other particles is delivered to the particle along the causal link at finite speed within that frame.
 Postulates I follow are:

 - Causality is fundamental and speed of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
-Without relation, there is no existence in spacetime and loses meaning.
+Without relation, there is no existence in spacetime and existence itself loses meaning.
 - Block universe doesn't exist and the future is not determined.
 Observers can't agree on simultaneity.
 - Time is not intertwined with space, rather it's just a metric of interaction speed.
 - A "field" of any kind requires its own, independent reference frame.
 Therefore, notion of field is a confusing mathematical abstraction.